 Ruby Hickman '17 is a Postgraduate Associate on a clinical epidemiological study on the environmental causes of Essential Tremor at Yale School of Medicine.

-Jana Hirsch '10 completed her doctorate in social epidemiology at the University of Michigan School of Public Health, did a post-doc at UNC-Chapel Hill, and was Assistant Professor of Epidemiology and Biostatistics at the Arnold School of Public Health at the University of South Carolina, Columbia, SC, and is now a Research Assistant Professor in the Urban Health Collaborative (Dornsife School of Public Health).
+Jana Hirsch '10 completed her doctorate in social epidemiology at the University of Michigan School of Public Health, did a post-doc at UNC-Chapel Hill, and was Assistant Professor of Epidemiology and Biostatistics at the Arnold School of Public Health at the University of South Carolina, Columbia, SC, and is now Assistant Research Professor at the Urban Health Collaborative and the Dept. Epidemiology & Biostatistics, Dornsife School of Public Health, Drexel

 Jessica Ho '09 is a doctoral candidate in Democracy and Sociology at Penn.